The Nix user experience is significantly affected by the speed of the nix search nixpkgs

 As noted above, only thunks represent a difficulty; “final” values like integers or attribute sets can be accessed in parallel since they’re never updated.

-To handle thunks correctly and efficiently, we have the following requirements:
+To handle thunks correctly and efficiently, we have these requirements:

 -